dakra/speed-type/README.md

 `speed-type-quote` by default will take a random quote from a random quote-url listed in `speed-type-quote-urls`.
 You can `C-u speed-type-quote` to specify the url.

+## Contribution

+This package is certainly not bug-free.
+Since we can’t test every variant of Emacs setups out there, it’s inevitable that some issues slip through.

+If you encounter anything odd while using this package, please open an issue.
+We’ll do our best to fix it without regression.

+If you’d prefer to fix the problem yourself, feel free to fork the repository and open a pull request with your improvement.
+We love pressing that merge button.

 ## Customization

 See all custom variables of speed-type pressing: